immanuelhume/mangodl/README.md

 ### Archive into volumes

 Mangodl archives all chapters into volumes by default.
-As was written above, even if a chapter is not assigned any volume on mangadex, mangodl will safely archive it in an appropriate volume, creating new ones if necessary.
+As was written above, even if a chapter is not assigned any volume on mangadex, mangodl safely archives it in an appropriate volume, creating new ones if necessary.

 For a manga on mangadex, there are three scenarios possible: